Auth Command

 vs. GitHub CLI (gh)

-Ivaldi’s OAuth implementation is similar to GitHub CLI’s authentication:
+Ivaldi’s OAuth implementation is nearly identical to GitHub CLI’s authentication:

 - Both use OAuth device flow